Construction safety school set up amid rise in workplace injuries

 This comes amid a rise in overall workplace injuries in 2018 when there were 12,810 cases, an increase of about 2.5 per cent from the 12,498 cases in 2017.

 Of the cases last year, 41 resulted in fatalities.
-So far this year, there have already been 11 workplace fatalities across industries, with six from construction, said the Singapore Contractors Association Limited (SCAL).
+So far this year, there have been nine workplace fatalities, with six from the construction industry.

 READ: 41 people died in 2018 after suffering injuries in the workplace: MOM